top of page

 Furthermore, PIs typically obtain all evidence via quality and litigious video.
 This is uncommon for most other investigative careers.
 Being a police officer will not make you a good PI the same way being a PI will not make you a good police officer.

-Iowa PI License Course
+Iowa Private Investigator License Course

-Some states also require you to take an approved PI licensing course, not Iowa.
-However, these courses typically focus on what laws you need to be aware of.
-This is of course useful, but new Private Investigators still need to learn how to perform investigations.
 The required courses do not focus on what we do most: single person mobile surveillance.
 Often, these courses do not not even mention single person mobile surveillance.
 If you are becoming a PI, you need at least 100 hours of surveillance experience to be able to perform safely and meet client's high standards.

-Another requirement issue is the acceptance of post-secondary degrees.
+Another requirement issue is the acceptance of Iowa post-secondary degrees.
 These degrees that are accepted for PI licensing are typically in the criminal justice field.
 However, some states accept any post-secondary degree.
 The issue is, having an educational degree will offer almost no help to you in the Private Investigation industry.

 Thinking of Becoming an Iowa Private Investigator?